alexey-obukhov/psy-supabase/README.md

 - ✅ Psychological topic extraction
 - ✅ Memory-efficient processing
 - ✅ Custom logging integration
+- ✅ Add Full Customization
 - ✅ Token-aware text generation
 - ✅ Smart prompt truncation
-- ✅ Enhanced PromptManager
+- ✅ Enhanced Prompt Manager
 - ✅ Token-efficient templates
 - ✅ Enhancing Vector Search by Segmenting Text into Meaningful Units
 - 📅 Integrating Emotional trajectory tracking (planned)
+- 📅 AI Integration (planned)

 By continuing to refine these capabilities, I'm building an AI therapeutic assistant that provides increasingly personalized, psychologically-informed support while maintaining operational efficiency.
+Looking forward to collaborate with interested people.

 # psy-supabase

-This project uses the [rasyosef/Phi-1_5-Instruct-v0.1](https://huggingface.co/rasyosef/Phi-1_5-Instruct-v0.1) model.

 The code I have written for this project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-This project also uses the following libraries:

-*   transformers
-*   langchain
-*   supabase
-*   python-dotenv
-*   ...

-*These libraries may have their own respective licenses.
+*Beaware, these project uses libraries which may have their own respective licenses.